hardikvasa/google-images-download/README.md

 This list is used to further add suffix to your search term.
 Each element of the list will help you download 100 images.
 First element is blank which denotes that no suffix is added to the search keyword of the above list.
 You can edit the list by adding/deleting elements from it.So if the first element of the search_keyword is 'Australia' and the first element of keywords is 'high resolution' as shown above, then it will search for 'Australia High Resolution' images.

+## SSL Errors
+If you do see SSL errors on Mac for Python 3 please go to Finder —> Applications —> Python 3 —> Click on the ‘Install Certificates.command’ and run the file.

 ## Disclaimer
 This program lets you download tons of images from Google.
 Please do not download any image without violating its copyright terms.
 Google Images is a search engine that merely indexes images and allows you to find them.
 It does NOT produce its own images and, as such, it doesn't own copyright on any of them.
 The original creators of the images own the copyrights.